Andrés Manuel López Obrador

-Early life and education
+Early life

-López Obrador was born in Tepetitán, a small village in the municipality of Macuspana, in the southern state of Tabasco, on 13 November 1953.
+Andrés Manuel López Obrador was born in Tepetitán, a small village in the municipality of Macuspana, in the southern state of Tabasco, on 13 November 1953.
 He is the firstborn son of Andrés López Ramón (son of Lorenzo López and Beatriz Ramón) and Manuela Obrador González, Tabasco and Veracruz-based merchants.
 His younger siblings include José Ramón, José Ramiro, Pedro Arturo, Pío Lorenzo, and twins Candelaria Beatriz and Martín Jesús.
 His maternal grandfather José Obrador Revuelta was a Cantabrian who arrived as an exile in Mexico from Ampuero, Spain, while his maternal grandmother Úrsula González was the daughter of Asturians.
 Through his paternal grandparents, López Obrador is also of Indigenous and African descent.

 López Obrador attended the only elementary school in town, the Marcos E. Becerra school, managed by the Seventh-day Adventist Church and named after the Mexican poet of the same name.
-During afternoons he helped his parents at the La Posadita store.
+During afternoons, he helped his parents at the La Posadita store.
 López Obrador began middle school in Macuspana but finished it in the state capital of Villahermosa, where his family moved in the mid-1960s and opened a clothes and shoe store called Novedades Andrés.
-On 8 June 1969, when he was 15 years old, his brother José Ramón López Obrador died by a gunshot to the head.
+On 8 June 1969, when he was 15 years old, his brother José Ramón López Obrador died from a gunshot to the head.
 According to Jorge Zepeda Patterson's Los Suspirantes 2018, José Ramón found a pistol, played with it, and it slipped out of his hands, firing a bullet into his head.
 The Tabasco newspapers Rumbo Nuevo, Diario de Tabasco, and Diario Presente presented a story where they were both playing around with the pistol and that Andrés Manuel fired it by accident.
 According to Zepeda Patterson, Andrés Manuel became "taciturn, much more thoughtful" following the incident.
 López Obrador finished high school and, at age 19, went to Mexico City to study at the National Autonomous University of Mexico (UNAM).

 He studied political science and public administration at the UNAM from 1973 to 1976.
 He returned to school to complete his education after having held several positions within the government of Tabasco and the Institutional Revolutionary Party (PRI).
 In 1987, he received a degree in political science and public administration after the presentation of his thesis, Proceso de formación del Estado Nacional en México 1821-1867 (Formation Process of the National State in Mexico 1821–1867).

-He lived in the Casa del Estudiante Tabasco during his college years on Violeta street in the Guerrero neighborhood of Mexico City.
-The institution was financed by the administration of Tabasco governor Mario Trujillo García, through efforts of the poet Carlos Pellicer, with whom López Obrador began discussing.
+He lived in the Casa del Estudiante Tabasco during his college years on Violeta Street in the Guerrero neighborhood of Mexico City.
+The institution was financed by the administration of Tabasco governor Mario Trujillo García through efforts of the poet Carlos Pellicer, with whom López Obrador began discussing.
 There was empathy between the two because the young man raised his concern for the Chontal Maya.
 After the meeting, the poet invited him to his senate campaign during the 1976 elections.
 His university professor, Enrique González Pedrero, was another figure that influenced López Obrador's political trajectory.